 - visitors in Australia from overseas or an international student

 If you do not have a Medicare card, the cost for treatment will vary depending on your circumstances.
-Please talk to your doctor or the General Practice Respiratory Clinic about payment options.
+Please talk to your doctor about payment options.

-If you are not a permanent resident, but have private health insurance or travel insurance, you should refer to your insurance policy in relation to COVID-19 treatment costs in Australia.
+If you are not a permanent resident, but you do have private health insurance or travel insurance, refer to your insurance policy in relation to COVID-19 treatment costs in Australia.